szytambsky/komunikacjalive/README.md

 # komunikacjalive
 Application showing live coordinates of buses and trams in capital city of Warsaw.

-Data is constantly fetched thanks to sharing it in https://api.um.warszawa.pl/ Make an account on https://api.um.warszawa.pl/ and put your generated API key.
+Data is constantly fetched thanks to sharing it in https://api.um.warszawa.pl/.
+To generate your own API key make an account there.
 Keep in mind the app is still in a state of development.

 ---